International Business Management

 Applications Now Open

-This course is part of the MSc Business and Management programme.
+This course is part of the MSc Business and Management programme, giving you the option of studying a 2 year MSc (with work placement)

 There is a focus on developing an understanding of emerging trends and issues in international business, such as the importance of emerging markets, the quest for sustainability and global innovation.